supermarsx/whoisdigger/readme.md

 ### Notes on errors

 Errors during bulk lookups are pretty common due to sheer request volume, this means that you'll have requests periodically getting blocked, rejected, throttled or delayed (might result in false negatives, false positives in rare cases or errors).
 Errors may and usually signal that a domain is already registered, at times you can assume that but take into account the domain name, tld and probability of it being registered.
 Whoisdigger includes assumptions settings that you can tweak for specific scenarios, see assumptions below for more.

+## Development setup

+Run `npm install` to download all runtime and development dependencies.
+Development packages such as `@types/node` and `@types/jest` are required for TypeScript compilation and running tests.
+A `prebuild` script in `package.json` checks for `node_modules` and aborts if dependencies are missing.

 ## Settings